mercadopago/devsite-docs/guides/changelog/current-year.en.md

 - **Documentation updates:** Guides, references and tutorials to help you monetize your business by integrating Mercado Pago.

+## May 26th, 2020

+We have released a new version of JavaScript SDK

 ## May 13th, 2020